cyber-Loki/test_exercise/README.md

-# test_exercise project as testing task
+# mamba main page test project as testing task

 How to start: